Shadows crowd around your feet. A dappling

 When your friend says we’ve only got twenty good

-, you nod at the plane sputtering
+years ahead of us, you nod at the plane sputtering

 along the horizon’s outline, mutter